gordon-rennie/refined-article/article.md

 Our refinement type `Username` and its smart constructor have replaced the validation logic we wrote previously.
 What have we gained by doing this?

-* our predicates are expressed in a declarative way in the type alias definition
+* our validations rules are expressed declaratively as a predicate in the type alias definition
 * the return type is our `Username` alias: we’ve retained the information that the base `String` has been validated, and have a contextually useful name
 * we were given validation logic and error reporting essentially for free
   * The error messages are clearly quite robotic!
 They are generally sufficient for developers, and can be adapted to be more pleasant for end users when needed.